 And we haven’t even gotten into the wait times and lack of transparency, especially these days.

 All of that said, grading cards can still be an enjoyable experience.
-Does it make sense to even get cards graded?
+Should you get your cards graded?
 The full answer requires another day and time, but cost is a big piece of that equation, so let’s jump in.

-From there, the type of card, desired turnaround time, and other factors will all also determine cost.
+While this post has a ton of info, and you might just want a few comparison points, the type of card, desired turnaround time, and other factors will all also determine cost.
+Here is a snapshot of per-card costs:

 So, with that said, the best way to figure out how much it will cost to get your card graded is to start with the grading company.
 Meaning, figure out which company you want grading your card and then dive into how much it might cost to get it done.